Places to Learn Black History in Charlotte

 Neighborhood: Uptown

-The Dunhill Hotel, originally known as Mayfield Manor, is Charlotte’s only historical boutique hotel and is historical in more ways than one.
+The Dunhill Hotel, built as Mayfield Manor in 1929, is Charlotte’s only historic boutique hotel.
 The site where the Dunhill Hotel currently stands was once a jailhouse for enslaved runaways.
-Runaways who had been captured were held in this jail until their enslavers could retrieve them, but they never stopped trying to find freedom – one runaway escaped again after he was released from the jail.
+These captured runaways were held in this jail until their enslavers could retrieve them, but they never stopped trying to find freedom.
+One runaway even escaped again after he was released from the jail.